-- A minimum of three generations of relatives on both the maternal and paternal sides of the family.
+- A minimum of first- and second-degree relatives on both the maternal and paternal sides of the family.
 Information on multiple generations helps to demonstrate inheritance patterns.
 Hereditary cancer can be inherited from either the maternal or paternal side of the family and is often an adult-onset disease.

 - Race, ancestry, and ethnicity of all grandparents.
 This may influence decisions about genetic testing because specific mutations in some genes are known to occur with increased frequency in some populations (founder effect).

 - Information about seemingly unrelated conditions, such as birth defects, atypical skin bumps, or other nonmalignant conditions of children and adults that may aid in the diagnosis of a cancer susceptibility syndrome.

 - Notation of adoption, nonpaternity (the biologic father should be included in the pedigree), consanguinity, and use of assisted reproductive technology (e.g., donor egg or sperm), when available.

 - First-degree relatives (e.g., children, brothers and sisters, and parents).